-Many customers have long desired to have a real time ability to measure moisture content in dry products.
-For example, if you’re processing beans, knowing how dry they are has important operational implications for the bean processing business.
+Many customers have long desired to have a real-time ability to measure moisture content in dry products.
+For example, if you’re processing beans, knowing how dry they have important operational implications for the bean processing business.
 Before, there was no real way to measure at a granular level what the moisture content is.
-You might do sampling, or estimation, but you don’t have real-time capability.
+You might do sampling or estimation, but you don’t have the real-time capability.

-A similar idea is imagine measuring the water content in a coconut: it’s hard to do every one without opening them, unless you use an X-ray imaging system.
+A similar idea is to imagine measuring the water content in a coconut: it’s hard to do every one without opening them unless you use an X-ray imaging system.

 Even if the beans have some overlap, though you want to be as mono-layered as possible, you can still have a robust measurement.

 A lot of what high-resolution machines bring to customers goes beyond foreign material detection – it’s an operational enhancement and operational excellence.